bahamas10/remote-notify/README.md

 -----
     /run remote-notify.pl

-On the machine you are connecting from:
+On the machine you are connecting from, start the service.

-* Start the service.

     ~$ ./remote-notify.py